TurtleXploit/dahood-script/README.md

-# Best dahood script
-only for dahood
+use it only for dahood (ONLY FOR DAHOOD)